 An automated system measured the net exchange of CO2 and H2O between each crown and its chamber airspace (Barton et al., 2010).
 Measurements began on 13 September 2013 when suspended plastic floors were sealed around the stem of each tree at ~45 cm height, when the trees were ~3 m tall.
 Flux measurements finished on 26 May 2014, when the trees were nearly 9 m tall.
 We report >70,000 hourly flux observations aggregated into >3000 daily sums across 12 trees.

-We partitioned the net CO2 fluxes into the components of GPP and Ra using an analytical technique common to eddy-covariance research (Reichstein et al., 2005); see Drake et al. (2016b) for a complete description.
+We partitioned the net CO2 fluxes into the components of GPP and Ra using an analytical technique common to eddy-covariance research (Reichstein et al., 2005).
 We used direct measurements of whole-crown Ra and its temperature dependence at night to predict Ra for each hourly measurement as a function of Tair.
 For daylight hours, we then calculated GPP as the sum of the measured net CO2 flux and the predicted Ra given the measured Tair.
 We assumed GPP was zero when PPFD = 0; in such conditions, the measured net C flux was used as the measure of Ra.
 Note that the chamber airspaces were continuously well-mixed and Ra fluxes were directly measured at night, avoiding some of the issues inherent in eddy covariance partitioning.
 The underlying flux data and the partitioning approach were published previously (Drake et al., 2016ab).

 Final harvest

-The dry mass of all trees was measured destructively at the end of the experiment (26 May 2014).
+The dry mass of all trees was measured destructively at the end of the experiment (26 May 2014), 15 months after seedlings were planted.
+At this time, the trees had heights of 8.8 ± 0.14 meters and diameters of 6.6 ± 0.2 cm.
 Total tree dry mass was measured as the sum of five components: leaves, branches, stem, coarse roots, and fine roots.

 The crown of each tree was divided into three equal heights.
 All branches were cut flush to the stem and all leaves were separated from branches.
 A random subsample of 100 leaves per layer was measured for total leaf area (LI-3100C leaf area meter, LiCor, Lincoln, NE, USA), dry mass, and specific leaf area (SLA).
-The stem was cut into three segments and 1-cm-thick cross-sections (cookies) were sampled for bark depth, wood density, and bark density at the stem base, between the first and second layers, and between the second and third crown layers.
+The stem was cut into three segments and a single 1-cm-thick cross-section (cookie) was sampled for bark depth, wood density, and bark density at the stem base, between the first and second layers, and between the second and third crown layers.
 Bark and wood density was measured on cookie subsamples (Thomas et al., 2007).
 Wood and bark densities were similar (0.44 and 0.37 g cm3 for wood and bark, respectively).
 Bark depth increased with stem diameter (log10(bark depth, mm) = -1.48 + 1.23 × log10(diameter, cm), P <0.001, r2 = 0.92) while wood and bark density decreased with stem diameter (wood density = 0.50 – 0.001 × diameter, P = 0.007, r2 = 0.17; bark density = 0.45 – 0.001 × diameter, P < 0.001, r2 = 0.48; densities in g cm3, diameter in cm).
+The reduction in density with increasing stem diameter reflected increasing densities in the upper layers of the tree crowns.
 Warming and drought treatments did not alter these relationships (ANCOVA, P > 0.05).
 Total stem, branch, and leaf mass were measured directly after drying at 70 °C; some samples required >2 weeks of drying to reach a stable dry mass.